-Dr. Phillip D. Fox is an assistant professor of history at Wayne State College.
-He is also co-advisor for Phi Alpha Theta, the history honorary.
+Dr. Phillip D. Fox is an associate professor of history at Wayne State College.
 Prior to coming to Wayne State College, he taught as an assistant professor at Simpson University in Redding, Calif.

 Dr. Fox teaches a wide variety of courses in world and European history from the ancient past through the 20th century.
 In his courses, Dr. Fox encourages students to cultivate their ability to do history, an action he believes is neither natural nor obvious, but that is nevertheless beneficial to its practitioners.
-Developing these skills prepares students for further advanced study in a variety of liberal and professional fields, in addition to enhancing their ability to engage the world outside the academy.
+Developing these skills prepares students for life both in the workplace and beyond it as an active citizen and member of society.

-Dr. Fox is a member of the American Historical Association and the Association for Spanish and Protuguese Historical Studies, and regularly presents his research at conferences around the country.
+Dr. Fox is a member of the American Historical Association and the Association for Spanish and Portuguese Historical Studies.

 He is currently working on his second book manuscript, entitled Negotiating the Borders of Church and State in Bourbon Spain, 1700-1759.
 This project examines the way in which the War of Spanish Succession redefined the relationship between the Catholic church and the Spanish state and contributes to the literature on the Enlightenment and its impact on politics and religion.